A product user guide or manual can mean a great customer experience and a terrible one.

 What information do user guides have?

 User guides are designed to be informative and help users understand a product.
 They cover all aspects of a product, including its design, operation, potential issues, problems and more.
-Some of the information common process documentation guides include are:
+Some examples of process documentation details are:

 - Product description content.